 In 2015, The Doing Group formed out of Glasgow University’s Theatre Studies Department across multiple years of study.
 We started weekly performance laboratories and “doings” within the urban landscape of Glasgow combining regular workshops and studio practice with urban field-work including Situationist-inspired derive and urban explorations.
 Now in our fifth year of collaboration, these initial methods have grown and branched to encompass investigations into topics such as ruination, myth and energy.

 The Doing Group benefits from a wide range of practices such as dance, opera, clowning, street performance and contemporary devising, conjoining to create a richly textured and varied range of perspectives.

-Irina Glinski is an emerging dramaturg and freelance arts administrator.
-She currently works at the Royal Conservatoire of Scotland doing admin things, and for The List, Tempo House, Exeunt and TV Bomb doing wordy things.
+Irina Glinski is a cross-disciplinary dramaturg and freelance creative coordinator.
+She currently works in education doing socially-engaged outreach things, and for Springback, The List, Tempo House, Exeunt and TV Bomb doing wordy things.
 She has previously worked in other places doing other things.
 She likes concrete and infrastructure a lot and dislikes writing about herself in the third person. irinaglinski.co.uk

 Christiana Bissett is interested in performance as an interface for urban ecologies.
-She is currently researching in Helsinki as part of an interdisciplinary project in Ecology and Contemporary Performance.
+From 2016-18 she was based Helsinki as part of an interdisciplinary project in Ecology and Contemporary Performance.
 In Glasgow she has delivered outreach and educational programme for Junction 25, National Theatre of Scotland and Tramway, where she holds the job title of resident Tramwean. cargocollective.com/christiana

 Josh Widera is a performance thinker and maker interested in everything from political performance to urbanism.
 He is a Studienstiftung and Fulbright scholar and has created and presented work in the UK, Finland, Germany and Australia.
 Josh is excited about cycling, non-formal education and coffee.